 Photo Credit: Public domain.

-Citation: Zafirovski, M. (2019).
+This analysis summarizes and reflects on the following research: Zafirovski, M. (2019).
 Indicators of militarism and democracy in comparative context: How militaristic tendencies influence democratic processes in OECD countries 2010–2016.
 Social Indicators Research, online publication.

 The threat of militarism on democracy was famously articulated by U.S. President Dwight Eisenhower in his 1961 farewell address when he warned about the unwarranted influence of the military-industrial complex on liberties and democratic processes.
 Bringing Eisenhower’s warning to the present day, the author of this study explores the impact of militarism on democracy in the member countries of the Organisation for Economic Co-operation and Development (OECD) over a time period from 2010 to 2016.
 He hypothesizes that militarism generates largely adverse consequences on democracies.